manuelfs12/temperature-go/README.md

 This is the recommended framework on Go website for creating modern and powerful CLI applications, and it's the framework that empowers some everyday CLI tools like Kubernetes, GitHub CLI and others.

-Since this was going to be my first real project in Go, I preferred going with the standard library to get more familiar with the Go syntax and how things work within the language.
+Considering that it was going to be my first real project in Go, I preferred going with the standard library to get more familiar with the Go syntax and how things work within the language.

 #### Handling the input